benjitsu/benwhere/_pages/ck-tax.md

         <div class="row">
             <div class="col">
                 <h2>The Process</h2>
-                <p class="mb-0">I concepted the idea of using a retro video game visual to emphasize how most tax filing services offer a free product but then add hidden fees that chip away at your final refund.
+                <p class="mb-0">I conceived the idea of using a retro video game visual to emphasize how most tax filing services offer a free product but then add hidden fees that chip away at your final refund.
 To contrast the Credit Karma product, which is completely free. </p>
             </div>
         </div>
 </div>